 Tip #3.
 Create or use a Bootable Linux Live CD (there are lots of them).

-Linux open softwares are virtually immune to windows viruses so this tip is best used for software related issues.
+Linux open software is virtually immune to windows viruses so this tip is best used for software related issues.
 Live CDs can be downloaded from open source websites such as the LiveDCList.
 Explore the disk utility function and follow the directions in scanning a hard disk drive for errors.